NucleaPeon/QJsonify/README.md

 **Note** I recommend calling ``make -jN`` where ``N`` is the number of cores of your cpu.

+**Additional Note**: Windows is currently the only statically built version of this Software.
+For OS X and Linux, you will need Qt5 installed to run it.

 <hr>

 * Using cmake on Linux or Mac: